| Title: | Access the Polarization in Comparative Attitudes Project |

 a character vector of countries to be checked (case-insensitive). |

-a character vector of length equal to that of countries
+a character vector of length equal to that of countries.

-to.ISO3(c("ALB", "aus", "united states"))
+to.ISO3(c("ALB", "aus", "united states"))to.ISO3(c("ALB", "aus", "united states"))